Ever Carradine

 Early Life and Background

-Ever Carradine was born August 6, 1974, and is the daughter of actor Robert Carradine.
-Her upbringing in a family with established ties to the film and television industry provided early exposure to acting and performance.
-Carradine completed her undergraduate education at Lewis & Clark College, graduating in 1996, and soon after returned to Los Angeles to pursue a professional acting career.
+Ever Carradine is the daughter of actor Robert Carradine.
+She completed her undergraduate studies at Lewis & Clark College, graduating in 1996 before returning to Los Angeles to begin her professional acting career.

 Path to Celebrity